roytang/blog/content/post/2004/10/gta-iii-for-the-nes.md

 Nuff said.

-Man&#8230;I want to do a project like that. 😛
+Man...
+I want to do a project like that. 😛

  [1]: http://www.grandtheftendo.com/